 All domestic property in Northern Ireland is assessed on the basis of its capital value.
 The current valuation list for domestic properties became operative on 1st April 2007 and is based on capital values as at 1st January 2005.

 Each domestic property has been valued in line with comparable properties in its locality.

 A property is considered to be domestic if it is used for the purposes of a dwelling.
-Ancillary garages and stores used in conjunction with a dwelling will also be valued within the rateable value assessed for a domestic property.
+Ancillary garages and stores used in conjunction with a dwelling may also be included in the capital value assessment of a domestic property.

 You can find your capital value assessment on your rate bill or you can use the link below to check the assessment of an individual domestic property.
 You can also use this link to make an on line application to have your valuation reviewed if you feel that your assessment requires to be reviewed.

 Valuing a new or existing property and how to appeal your valuation

 To find out about the valuation of domestic properties , how to get a property valued and how to appeal a valuation, please use the links below: